CS-433/ml-project-2-team-slo/README.md

     ├── submission_to_mask.py
     └── tf_aerial_images.py
 ```
-The folder `source` provides all the codes used to develop the models.
-All the tested models are grouped in the folder `models` and can be reused without training (see the section **Run the solution** for more help.
-Folder `template` provides the given codes to start the projects.
+The folder */source* provides all the codes used to develop the models.
+All the tested models are grouped in the folder */models* and can be reused without training (see the section **Run the solution** for more help.
+Folder */template* provides the given codes to start the projects.
 Some of the functions introduced in this code has been use in the code.

 ## Dataset Structure